hexchat/documentation/perl_modules.rst

  nmake install

-Now if you didn't get any error you should have perl module installed and it can be used with perl script in Hexchat.
+Now if you didn't get any error you should have Perl module installed and it can be used with Perl script in Hexchat.

 Whole operation should look like this: